 The Silmarillion: Morgoth is defeated and permanently banished from the world until the end of time.
 The two Silmarils remaining in his crown are stolen and then Lost Forever.
 The continent is mostly destroyed and many of the Elves sail to the West.
 The romance between the mortal Man Beren and Elven beauty Lúthien.
 The good news is that Lúthien becomes mortal, allowing her to follow Beren when he dies (Men and Elves have very different fates after death).
 The bad news is that Lúthien becomes mortal, and thereby passes out of the world and is lost to her people.

 In The Hobbit, Bilbo returns home rich, but ostracized as a weirdo by his fellow hobbits.
 Nevertheless, "he remained very happy to the end of his days, and those were extraordinarily long."
-And lets not forget that, while stronger than they were at the beginning, the Dwarves' nation has still be irreparably and terminally damaged.
+And lets not forget that, while stronger than they were at the beginning, the Dwarves' nation has still be irreparably and terminally damaged and Thorin, along with his nephews Fili and Kili, has died.

 Even the happy ending for Arwen and Aragorn is somewhat tainted, since now Arwen is mortal but still can't quite understand what death is and that it's not always horrible.
 Imagine living thousands of years and suddenly being faced by a single century.
 So when Aragorn is dying and tells her that they'll meet again she's freaking out, and spends the rest of her life moping in an abandoned Elf forest.